nirajkale/pynetwork/README.md

   # pynet
   ##  High performance socket swarms for network workloads

+  ### Prelude

+  As a fun project, i wanted a raspberry pi based RC car that can be controlled over wi-fi.
+On the receiver end, a combination of  different deep neural network architectures that can consume the data from raspberry pi like camera feed ( to a CNN model), feed from various sensors e.g proximity, speed encoder etc ( to a RNN) & then can subsequently control it.
+  But one of the fundamental problems that i faced while implementing it was how to transfer all of this data back & forth between my laptop & pi in real time with low latency.
+  This gave me an idea write a simple JSON based networking code that could transfer custom python objects back & forth, but that was enough because i was dealing multiple data feeds & manging these multiple tcp connections was getting difficult & hence i decided to buckle up and write down a networking library that could manage swarm of connections & also could help stream the data from python subroutines (These subroutines were pythonian generators that could endlessly read & stream the individual sensor data).
+Apart from subroutines based streaming, I also wanted to add batch fashioned suboutine data transfer (As you may have realized lot of these ideas sound similar to Keras generators that are used for feeding data to a machine learning model)

   pynet package is designed to help write scripts/projects that rely on interprocess communication over a network.
 Using pynet, this inter-network IPC can be achieved using minimal-to-no knowledge of sockets.
 Furthermore these data transfer/steaming can be done in